Airbyte VS Fivetran

 - Unpredictable costs: Another major reason for high costs is that MARs are based on Fivetran’s internal representation of rows, not rows as you see them in the source.

 For some data sources you have to extract all the data across tables, which can mean many more rows.
 Fivetran also converts data from non-relational sources such as SaaS apps into highly normalized relational data.
 Both make MARs and costs unexpectedly soar.
-This also does not account for the initial load where all rows count. - Reliability: Another reason for replacing Fivetran is reliability.
+This also does not account for the initial load where all rows count. - Reliability: Another complaint against Fivetran is reliability.
 Customers have struggled with a combination of alerts of load failures, and subsequent support calls that result in a longer time to resolution.
 There have been several complaints about reliability with MySQL and Postgres CDC, which is due in part because Fivetran uses batch CDC.
 Fivetran also had a 2.5 day outage in 2022.
 Make sure you understand Fivetran’s current SLA in detail.
 Fivetran has had an “allowed downtime interval” of 12 hours before downtime SLAs start to go into effect on the downtime of connectors.
 They also do not include any downtime from their cloud provider.

 - Support: Customers also complain about Fivetran support being slow to respond.
 Combined with reliability issues, this can lead to a substantial amount of data engineering time being lost to troubleshooting and administration.